pramcistudent/Milestone-Project-1/README.md

 The form and modal sign were taken from Code Institute's [Resumé Lesson](https://github.com/Code-Institute-Solutions/UserCentricFrontendDevelopment-Resume/tree/master/17-adding_the_contact_form)
-The smooth scroll was taken from [W3schools](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp) The Navbar scrollspy was taken from [W3schools](https://www.w3schools.com/bootstrap/bootstrap_scrollspy.asp) The color theme was taken from the Monkees official site [Monkees official site]( https://www.monkees.com/)
+The smooth scroll was taken from [W3schools](https://www.w3schools.com/howto/howto_css_smooth_scroll.asp) The Navbar scrollspy was taken from [W3schools](https://www.w3schools.com/bootstrap/bootstrap_scrollspy.asp) The colour theme was taken from the Monkees official site [Monkees official site]( https://www.monkees.com/)

 Special thanks go to my mentor Guido Cecilio who helped me to resolve a specific issue I came across on the carousel.
 The cause of the issue was due to using an older version of the BootstrapCDN file which Guido was kind enough to show me how identify the issue for future reference so I could investigate and resolve.